alirezakhosravi/NopFramework/README.md

 ```

 ### For create listener to get notification follow this code:
-You class must implement INotificationObserver interface in Nop.Services solution
+Your class must implement INotificationObserver interface in Nop.Services solution
 ```
 using Nop.Services.Notifications;
 ....